Fracking in the United States: Vermont

 Vermont's Act 152 has banned hydraulic fracturing in the exploitation and exploration of unconventional oil and gas as long as it is not demonstrated that it has no impact on the environment or public health.

 In February 2012, the Vermont House of Representatives passed a moratorium on hydraulic fracturing although the state had no frackable oil or gas reserves at that time.
 On Friday, May 4, 2012, the Vermont legislature voted 103–36 to ban hydraulic fracturing in the state.
 On May 17, 2012, Governor Peter Shumlin (Democrat) signed the law making Vermont the first state to ban hydraulic fracturing preventatively.
 The bill requires the state's regulations be revised to prohibit injection well operators from accepting oil and natural gas drilling waste water from out of state.

 Support

 Alaska

-Hydraulic fracturing has been conducted at the North Slope and the Kenai Peninsula on the South coast of Alaska.
+Hydraulic fracturing has been utilized in Alaska since the 1980s, though "operations were much smaller in scale and focused on just one or a few stages (fractured interval)".
+As of 2016, hydraulic fracturing has been conducted at the Alaska North Slope and the Kenai Peninsula on the South coast of Alaska.

 Due to potential harm to Alaska's fragile environment, there have been hearings on new regulations for this type of oil extraction.